Azathothep/neon/README.md

 # Neon

-A simple ECS framework in C#
+Neon is a simple Entity Component System framework in C#.

-Pitch

 It features:

 - Entities, components and systems
 - Parent-child relationships
 - Entities and component activation / desactivation